-Hereditary cerebral amyloid angiopathy is a condition that can cause a progressive loss of intellectual function (dementia), stroke, and other neurological problems starting in mid-adulthood.
+Hereditary cerebral amyloid angiopathy is a condition characterized by an abnormal buildup of protein clumps called amyloid deposits in the blood vessels in the brain, causing vascular disease (angiopathy).
+People with hereditary cerebral amyloid angiopathy often have progressive loss of intellectual function (dementia), stroke, and other neurological problems starting in mid-adulthood.
 Due to neurological decline, this condition is typically fatal in one's sixties, although there is variation depending on the severity of the signs and symptoms.
 Most affected individuals die within a decade after signs and symptoms first appear, although some people with the disease have survived longer.

 There are many different types of hereditary cerebral amyloid angiopathy.
-The different types are distinguished by their genetic cause and the signs and symptoms that occur.
+The different types are distinguished by their genetic cause, which determines whether areas of the brain other than blood vessels are affected, and the signs and symptoms that occur.
 The various types of hereditary cerebral amyloid angiopathy are named after the regions where they were first diagnosed.